aredn/documentation/arednGettingStarted/node_status.rst

 Node Status Display
 ===================

-Once you have completed the initial setup on your AREDN |trade| node, you can connect your computer to a :abbr:`LAN (Local Area Network)` port on the device or the :abbr:`PoE (Power over Ethernet)` and use a web browser to navigate to the **node status** page.
+Once you have completed the initial setup on your AREDN® node, you can connect your computer to a :abbr:`LAN (Local Area Network)` port on the device or the :abbr:`PoE (Power over Ethernet)` and use a web browser to navigate to the **node status** page.
 ``http://localnode.local.mesh`` or ``http://<your-nodename>.local.mesh``

 .. image:: _images/node-status-columns.png